bhrtkumar70/delta-demo/README.md

 # delta-demo

 This is a demo for github

+# teacher

+shradha khapra

+# student

+bharat kumar